Find more staff

 About me

 I am devoted to maintaining high standards of excellence in both teaching and research.
-I am a member of the ACE Academic Standards and Quality Committee, as well as the ACE Research Ethics Committee.
+I am a member of the School's Board of Studies and the College's Research Ethics Committee.
 I have acted as an external expert in validating degree programmes at other universities, and I welcome future opportunities to act in this capacity.
-I am also the External Examiner for English and Creative Writing at a neighbouring institution.
-Within UWE, I am an Academic Professional Partner on the PGCAPP teaching team, where I support colleagues in critically reflecting on their professional practice.
+I am currently the External Examiner for English and Creative Writing at two neighbouring institutions.
+Within UWE, I am an Academic Professional Partner on the PGCAPP team, where I support colleagues in critically reflecting on their professional practice.

-In my spare time, I am a music reviewer.
-Some of my reviews (of more than fifty recent releases spanning ambient, drone, electronic, experimental, modern composition, and jazz) are published on long-standing website, A Closer Listen.
+In my spare time (currently curtailed by a demanding toddler!), I am a music reviewer.
+Some of my reviews of more than fifty recent releases, spanning ambient, drone, electronic, experimental, modern composition, and jazz, are published on long-standing website, A Closer Listen.

 I am open to enquiries about doctoral supervision.
 I am particularly interested in supervising PhDs which concern modern and contemporary poetry of Britain and America, or which analyse poetry in relation to place, spatial theory, identity, ecology, health, or wellbeing.
 PhD applicants should consider the South, West & Wales Doctoral Training Partnership, which competitively funds projects to be co-supervised across two institutions.
 I am happy to work with applicants to strengthen their bids for this funding.